calltrace/traverse-vscode/README.md

 1. Open a Solidity project
 2. Right-click any folder → Select "Traverse" commands
+3. The extension automatically finds your project root and analyzes all contracts
-3. Diagrams are saved to `traverse-output/` in your workspace
+4. Results are saved to `traverse-output/` in your project root

+**Note:** Commands always analyze the entire project from the root, regardless of which folder you right-click.
+The extension automatically detects your project root by looking for common configuration files (foundry.toml, hardhat.config.js, package.json, etc.).

 **Available Commands** (Cmd+Shift+P):

 - `Generate Call Graph` - Visualize function relationships
 - `Generate Sequence Diagram` - Show execution flow
-- `Analyze Storage` - Map storage variables
+- `Generate Storage Analysis` - Map storage variables and access patterns
-- `Generate All Diagrams` - Everything at once
+- `Generate All Analyses` - Run all analyses at once

 ## Security Notice